ghanysalam/ghanysalam/README.md

 **Introduction**

 Welcome to my GitHub repository!
-I'm Ghany Salam, a passionate and results-driven data scientist with a strong background in Conputer Science.
-With a keen interest in solving complex problems using data-driven approaches, I thrive on turning raw data into actionable insights.
+I'm Ghany Salam, An experienced Data Analyst with a background in Information Systems and expertise in data processing to support business decision-making.
+My experience in the banking industry has helped me develop the ability to handle complex data, create meaningful visualizations, and provide strategic insights to management.

+Proficient in Python, SQL, Tableau, and Excel for data analysis, and I have a foundational understanding of AI and machine learning.
+My most recent project involved analyzing insurance claim patterns to improve operational efficiency.

+In the future, I aspire to deepen my knowledge in AI and machine learning to create innovative solutions that can solve business problems.

 **About Me**